aryapasaribu/titanic/README.md

-# titanic
+# titanic ML
-Titanic Survival Prediction
+Titanic Survival Prediction using Python and Google Colab